irajkovic/dotclock/README.md

 smart clock / display oriented applications.
 By inheriting Faces::Face base class, a new clock face can be easily added.

-Currently, only date, time and text faces are provided, but more faces such as weather forecast are planned.

 While the current code has only been tested on the Raspberry PI, it should work on any platform as long as appropriate Spi implementation is provided by implementing the Device::Spi interface.